FrankBevr/100-Ideas/README.md

   - `./practice/12` - `Talento : Incentives your subtalents`

 > [!TIP]
-> These are Ideas are first drafts.
-To make something out of it you need to
+> These are Ideas.
+To make something out of it needs work.
-> throw
 >
 > - 20+ hour to have something
 > - 100 hour to have something running
-> - 200 hours to have an MVP Personal Estimation.
+> - 200 hours to have kind of an MVP.
 >
 > That's my personal estimation.
 Usually everything needs some kind of UI, Frontend, Backend, SmartContract and in my cases I usually have a 3D chunk, which needs some love, as well.